riwpink8/riwpink8.github.io/README.md

 ### Prerequisites

-You need to have Python installed on your machine to run the local development server.
-This project uses a basic HTTP server to serve the static HTML files.
+You need to have PHP installed on your machine to run the local development server.
+This project uses a PHP server to serve the static HTML files.

 ### How to Run the Project Locally